fractalmandala/brhatNew/src/routes/dhiti/abuseofart.md

 One will observe that none of the evils outlined in the movie had been diagnosed as such before the European missionary contact with India in the early 16th century.
 They were broadly the mischievous result of misrepresentation and [atrocity literature](https://indiafacts.org/atrocity-literature-western-recipe-dismantle-india-hinduism/).

 **Europe, coming out of Protestant Christian Reformation and empowered by Enlightenment, sought to discover and convert the world in its own image. **Therefore, it mapped various customs it encountered with its own customs back home; so Jāti Prathā<sup>1</sup> and Varṇāśrama Dharma<sup>2</sup> together were perverted as caste.
-And in the process of *casting* the jātis, institutions began distributing certificates so as to freeze the status of communities in the eyes of the State, and thus provided a permanent stick to beat the Hindu community with.
+And in the process of casting the jātis, institutions began distributing certificates so as to freeze the status of communities in the eyes of the State, and thus provided a permanent stick to beat the Hindu community with.

 The Hindū jātis were a marker of occupational identity, along with providing social currency to the individual in the milieu.
 Different jātis had their own customs, and the system of hierarchical discrimination was less severe than the Western feudal system, where the division of people was much more concrete.
 Hindu society fell into decadence post the religiously motivated invasions, but this fact was quietly buried and Hindus were propped up as poster boys of the caste system along with untouchability.

-Europe had its own [untouchables](https://www.independent.co.uk/news/world/europe/the-last-untouchable-in-europe-878705.html), called cagots who lived in separate settlements called *cagoteries*.
+Europe had its own [untouchables](https://www.independent.co.uk/news/world/europe/the-last-untouchable-in-europe-878705.html), called cagots who lived in separate settlements called cagoteries.
 So did many Asian countries such as Japan.
 The discrimination meted out to untouchables in Europe was no less than that of their Indian counterparts, if not worse.
 This was apart from slavery, which has caused gigantic human suffering throughout the planet, and which has had no reparations till date.

 Europe was able to liberalize and abandon its castes through economic development via colonization.
 Inversely, the invaded, colonised and impoverished countries stiffened their societal faultlines.
 In Bhārat, caste was that faultline which was exploited to the hilt by the colonisers and subsequently by their collaborators.
 Calls for the removal of social evils have always been a natural phenomenon in Hindu society.
 But such efforts were hidden from sight through selective Western education generated blindness.